U.S. lifts Iran sanctions on one unit of Chinese shipping giant COSCO

 Most of the oil likely went into Chinese government stockpiles, according to Refinitiv Research.

+The potential return of some of COSCO Dalian’s fleet of supertankers will likely cause shipping rates for oil tankers to continue to fall, adding pressure to a market showing signs of weakening demand, a U.S.-based shipping source said.

-Reporting by Humeyra Pamuk and Timothy Gardner; Additional reporting by Daphne Psaledakis in Washington and Jonathan Saul in London, Editing by Chizu Nomiyama, Tom Brown and David Gregorio
+Reporting by Humeyra Pamuk and Timothy Gardner; Additional reporting by Daphne Psaledakis in Washington, Jonathan Saul in London, and Collin Eaton in Houston, Editing by Chizu Nomiyama, Tom Brown and David Gregorio